 A lovely couple of days in Menorca

 This month I spent a few days on the smallest and most eastern island of the four Baleares—Menorca.
-The trip had been organized and planned by a favorite person of mine, J. This is a small island; getting from one end to the other by car takes no more than 50 minutes.
+This is a small island; getting from one end to the other by car takes no more than 50 minutes.
 And the scenery is completely different from neighboring Mallorca.
 The highest point of Menorca is the top of Monte Toro, which is only 358 meters above sea level, while Mallorca’s mountains tower almost 1500 meters above sea level.
 But in no way is Menorca flat; it is forever undulating with tree-covered hills and green pastures.
 The ubiquitous wild olive trees called Ullastre make the landscape look a bit like cauliflower.)

 Gold Son Park is a picturesque, 18-hole course surrounded by pine woods with a narrow, flat layout and interesting obstacles.
 I thoroughly enjoyed playing it; however, my game needs a lot of work!
 I did one session with a pro before leaving, but I really need to work a bit harder.
 But I still enjoy playing, and J made birdies on two par-4 holes!
 The first one, hole 7, was an awesome, almost blind, pitch straight into the cup!
 After the game, we went to our first hotel on the island, Son Vives.
 This rural hotel has stunning views of the North Coast, and the room was equally beautiful.
 Leaving the farmhouse for dinner was not an option, and part of the experience was just staying there and enjoying it.
 The food was good, I’m sure, but not remarkable because I can hardly remember it!
 We did get to taste the famous Menorcan cheese “Mahon,” but perhaps it wasn’t as special as I had hoped.
 Anyway, Son Vives was a beautiful place.
 Stunning views, amazing farmland, and a well-designed hotel